Ant-Ghost/PicCode/README.md

 ## Linux / MacOS ##

-To install, double click on `install.sh` or simply write `install.sh` on your cmd.
+To install, double click on `install.sh` or simply write `./install.sh` on your cmd.

-**Please keep be online while installing as the program need to download few prerequisites.**
+**Please be online while installing as the program need to download few prerequisites.**